buaazp/uq/README.md

-## United Queue
+## UQ

-Uq is another distributed message queue.
+Uq (also named `United Queue`, `Unique`) is another distributed message queue.
 It is written in Go and has many useful features including:

 - [multi client APIs support](#client-api)
 - [consume messages from multi lines of one topic](#topic-and-line)